Wednesday, March 6, 2024

 In my inaugural post, I mentioned wanting to help researchers and storytellers by compiling folktale variants.
-To find variants, I use the Aarne-Thompson-Uther index.
+To find variants, the Aarne-Thompson-Uther index is indispensable.

 The ATU index is a tool folklorists use to catalogue folktales with similar plots.
 It was created by Antti Aarne in 1910, translated and expanded by Stith Thompson in 1928 and 1961 (previously known as AT or AaTh ), then revised by Hans-Jörg Uther in 2004.